 Inflate, Check, and Deflate a Schrader Valve

-Preparing The Valve
+Preparing the Valve

-Start by removing the valve cap and inspecting the Schrader core for tightness and debris; then press the center pin with your pump chuck to inflate, fit a pressure gauge over the valve to check PSI, and gently press the pin with a fingernail or small tool to deflate if needed.
-Clear away grit, tighten a loose valve core with a proper tool, and replace a damaged core before you continue.
-When inflating, hold the chuck steady so air mates with the valve and watch tire pressure rise to your target.
+Clear away grit, tighten a loose valve core with a proper tool, and replace a damaged core before continuing.
+When inflating, hold the chuck steady and watch tire pressure rise to your target.
 To check pressure, seat the gauge firmly and read PSI quickly to avoid loss.
-To deflate, tap the pin gently and release small bursts until you reach the desired level.
-Screw the valve cap back on to protect the valve.
+To deflate, tap the pin gently and release small bursts until you reach the right level.
+Screw the valve cap back on when you’re done.

-Using The Air Chuck
+Using the Air Chuck

 Maintenance, Troubleshooting, and Replacing the Core